 Percentage Population Change from 2000 to 2020 in Smyth County, Surrounding Counties, and the State of Virginia declined slightly from a high of 33,081 in 2000 to its current rate of roughly 29,800 individuals.
-However, population decline is expected to accelerate over the next 30 years, with the population of Smyth County expecting to fall below 27,000 in 2030, below 25,000 by 2040, and near 23,000 in 2050.
+However, without intervention, population decline is expected to accelerate over the next 30 years, with the population of Smyth County expecting to fall below 27,000 in 2030, below 25,000 by 2040, and near 23,000 in 2050.
 These figures are based on historical trends and projections provided by UVAs Weldon Cooper Center for Public Service.

-Population Projections for Smyth County (Projections Extrapolated from 2020 Census using annual growth rate projections from UVAs Weldon Cooper Center
+Population Projections for Smyth County (Projections Extrapolated from 2020 Census using annual growth rate projections from the University of Virginia's Weldon Cooper Center

-Over the course of the previous 20 years, the county's population has
+Over the course of the previous 20 years, the County's population has